maudgrol/deepdiva/README.md

 # deepDIVA

-In this project we aim to create a deep-learning syntheziser programmer using the vst plugin DIVA.
+In this project we aim to create a deep-learning synthesizer programmer using the vst plugin DIVA.
 We are creating a tool that addresses the challenge of programming sound synthesizers.
 This requires a thorough technical understanding as software synthesizers often have many parameters.
 To tackle this, we built a deep learning model for automatic synthesizer programming that takes a target sound as input, predicts the parameter settings for the synthesizer that